yugabyte/yugabyte-db/docs/content/preview/drivers-orms/php/laravel.md

   </li>
 </ul>

-[Laravel](https://laravel.com/docs/10.x/readme) is a php web application framework with expressive, elegant syntax.
-Along with many features required for web development, Laravel includes [Eloquent](https://laravel.com/docs/10.x/eloquent#introduction) ORM which provides a robust and intuitive database ORM.
+[Laravel](https://laravel.com/docs/10.x/readme) is a PHP web application framework.
+Along with many features required for web development, Laravel includes [Eloquent](https://laravel.com/docs/10.x/eloquent#introduction) ORM which provides a robust database ORM.

-YugabyteDB YSQL API has full compatibility with Laravel's Eloquent ORM for data persistence in php applications.
+YugabyteDB YSQL API has full compatibility with Laravel's Eloquent ORM for data persistence in PHP applications.

 Learn the basic steps required for connecting to the YugabyteDB database using Laravel framework.
-The full working app using Laravel framework can be found in the [PHP ORM example application](../../orms/php/ysql-laravel/) page.
+The full working application can be found on the [PHP ORM example application](../../orms/php/ysql-laravel/) page.

 ### Step 1: Create a Laravel project